bachato/state-alchemist/README.md

 6. Within those folders, move each mod's folder structure into its corresponding folder.
 The folder structure should typically begin with the `romfs` folder (which should then contain the other folders and files that comprise the mod).

-7. Have fun, and **make sure to reboot the game any time after changing mods**.
+7. Have fun, and **make sure to relaunch the game any time after changing mods**.

 8. If this **Quick Start** guide doesn't make sense, read below for more details.